Best DeFi APIs: How to Choose The Right One [2026 Guide]

 DeFi runs on data.
 Every dashboard, wallet, and trading bot depends on it.

 But “DeFi API” is a loose label.
 It covers very different tools.
 Some APIs return protocol metrics like total value locked.
 Others read a single wallet’s DeFi positions.
 A few execute swaps directly on-chain.
 One layer just connects you to the blockchain itself.
+For the bigger picture, see our crypto API comparison.

 Want the wider picture beyond DeFi?
 Our best crypto API guide covers general-purpose providers too.